The Power of Behavioural Rewards in Dog Training

 - Helen

-- Nov 21
+- Nov 21, 2025

 - 5 min read

-Why Treats Are Commonly Used
+Why Treats Are Commonly Used in Dog Training

 However, treats have limitations.
 They can lose their appeal if overused, leading to decreased motivation.
-Treats also do not teach intrinsic value — the learner may only perform the behaviour for the reward, not because the behaviour itself is meaningful or enjoyable.
-Think about going to work, do you work because you love your job or do you work because you get paid?
+Treats also do not teach intrinsic value.
+The learner may only perform the behaviour for the reward, not because the behaviour itself is meaningful or enjoyable.
+Think about going to work.
+Do you work because you love your job, or do you work because you get paid?
 If you go to work and you LOVE it, being paid is a bonus, but maybe not the main reason you do your job.

 The Value of Behaviour as Its Own Reward